rzarno/nlp-tools/README.md

-Python server and client to run microservice for text normalization and sentence splitting It's based on python 3.7 and runs on socket.
+Python server and client to run microservice for text normalization and sentence split.

+It's based on python 3.7

+Server and client communicate by socket connection.

 Project is used for english natural language processing